Windows81/FL-Custom-Intonation/README.md

-# The Fruity Lòóps Intonational Custom Microtonal Patcher Preset
+# Fruity Lòóps Intonational Custom Microtonal Patcher Preset

 I've created a Patcher preset that allows music producers to use their own intonation schemes without having to pitch-shift each individual note.
 The default setting is tuned to C-Major Just with a Styrus set likewise to the default preset.